 Trip To Shipwreck Beach & Blue Caves

 The Shipwreck Trip is a Peligoni staple not to be missed.
-Every Wednesday, guests are whisked away by a privately chartered boat, arriving at the world famous Shipwreck Beach well in advance of the tourist crowds.
-After an hour or so exploring the beach and the shipwreck, the boat then cruises back along the coastline to enter the spectacular Blue Caves.
+Every Wednesday, guests are whisked away by a privately chartered boat, arriving at the bay of the world famous Shipwreck Beach well in advance of the tourist crowds to see one of the most photographed attractions in the world.
+The boat then cruises back along the coastline to enter the spectacular Blue Caves.
 Guests are returned to the club in time for lunch.

 ABOUT THE SHIPWRECK